Botaş Saros FSRU Terminal

 Botaş Saros FSRU Terminal (BOTAŞ Saros FSRU Limanı) is a liquefied natural gas (LNG) terminal in Turkey.
 Owned by the Turkish state-owned corporation BOTAŞ, it is located at the northeastern shore of the Gulf of Saros in Turkey.
 It will be used for converting LNG imported by LNG carriers back to natural gas using a floating storage regasification unit (FSRU), and transferring the natural gas into the national pipeline network system.
-Projected in 2019, the construction works started in November 2020, and it is expected to be completed early 2023.
+Projected in 2019, the construction works started in November 2020, and it is expected to be completed in early 2023.
 All legal efforts to stop the project due to environmental concerns failed.